Container Environment

 - Galaxy sends

-SIGTERMto your container - Your app has 30 seconds to finish what it's doing (the grace period)
+SIGTERMto your container - Your app has a grace period to finish what it's doing (5 seconds by default, configurable up to 600)

 SIGKILLand the container dies